Over the past few months, I’ve tested some of Xiaomi’s best stick vacuums, including the Roidmi F8, Jimmy JV51, and the Roidmi NEX.

-Now, we’ll look at how the Dreame V10 Pro does on carpets.
+Now, we’ll look at how the Dreame V10 does on carpets.

-On low pile carpet, the Dreame V10 Pro worked very well at picking up surface dirt and picked up an average in the high 90s in all of the tests -- not bad for a tool that is supposed to work only on hard surfaces.
+On low pile carpet, the Dreame V10 worked very well at picking up surface dirt and picked up an average in the high 90s in all of the tests – not bad for a tool that is supposed to work only on hard surfaces.

-The V10 Pro struggled most with cleaning fine coffee grounds which is expected as the soft roller does not have the ability to pick up embedded dirt.
-What it was able to clean was just the surface dirt.
+The V10 struggled most with cleaning fine coffee grounds, which is expected as the soft roller cannot pick up embedded dirt.

 Deep cleaning test

 Even if the soft roller isn’t designed for cleaning embedded dirt, I had to test how well it does at picking up sand on medium-pile carpets.